 Some CRMs try to do everything.
 Follow Up Boss focuses on doing one thing incredibly well managing real estate leads.

 It connects directly with popular real estate lead sources like Zillow, Realtor.com, Facebook Ads, and more.
-Once a lead lands, the system automatically triggers workflows, assigns the lead to the right agent, and tracks engagement.
+Once a lead lands, the system automatically triggers AI workflows, assigns the lead to the right agent, and tracks engagement.

 Why agents love it: